 - Your PEO employs your workers.
 As an employer of record, your PEO employs your workers for you.
 Your PEO’s name will appear on your employee’s paychecks, and your PEO will assume responsibility for collecting W2s, running payroll, and administering benefits.

-PEO services support human resources functions (like employee benefits administration and talent management) and accounting functions (like running payroll and withholding employment tax).
+PEO services support critical HR functions (like employee benefits administration and talent management) and accounting functions (like running payroll and withholding employment tax).
 Here’s a breakdown of what PEOs can do:

 - Administer employee benefits.
-PEOs can provide and manage employee benefits and employee programs including health insurance, unemployment insurance, workers’ compensation insurance, retirement plans, and Family Medical Leave Act provisions.
+PEOs can provide and manage employee benefits and employee programs, including health insurance, unemployment insurance, workers’ compensation insurance, retirement plans, and Family Medical Leave Act provisions.
+PEOs can provide access to benefits that attract and retain top talent but might otherwise be too costly, including health insurance, retirement plans, and other employee perks.

 - Support recruiting and hiring processes.
 A PEO can handle the administrative aspects of hiring and onboarding new employees, and some also support recruitment efforts.

 - Process payroll.
-A PEO can administer your company’s payroll process.
+Payroll administration.
+A PEO can manage your company’s entire payroll process.

 - Withholding tax and unemployment insurance reporting.
 PEOs withhold social security and income taxes during the payroll process.
 In some states, withholding taxes and unemployment insurance can be filed under the PEO’s employer identification number (EIN).